Edit Your Own Wikipedia Page? There’s a Chance You Will Get Caught.

 Wikipedia is so mighty because many writers anonymously and freely contribute their knowledge, which is checked and rechecked by other contributors, readers, and admins.
 Wikipedia is in constant churn, and editors check the work of others constantly.
 They call them out when they find something strange, like someone editing their own article.

-Most editors are neutral on a subject, but as the subject of a Wikipedia article, you are not neutral when editing your own Wikipedia page.
+Most editors are neutral on a subject to which they contribute, but as the subject of a Wikipedia article, you are not neutral when editing your own Wikipedia page.
 Humans are just built that way.
 Other Wikipedia editors can often sense that it was edited by someone too close to the subject or even the subject himself or herself.

 • Edits are made in a non-neutral way